What is a soakaway drain?

 A roof pitch calculation.

 To figure out what size of a soakaway drain you’ll need.
 You’ll need to do a calculation based on the roof pitch and roof area.
-We have more information on how to do this below the products on our soakaway crates page here.
+We have more information on how to do this below the products on our soakaway crates page.
+This will help you to calculate the amount of water you’ll need to deal with.

 Check for buried pipes, cables or other dangers.